 The customer service at Boligportal.dk explains that you can withdraw from your subscription at any time during the period, and you are then registered for the rest of the period.
 So you can withdraw on the same day you register if you are someone who is afraid of forgetting it before the trap snaps shut.

 A free alternative is voreslejebolig.dk which is a meeting place for landlords with vacant rented homes and tenant applicants.
 Here you can set up a search agent and keep yourself informed about rented accommodation that fits the criteria that you have defined yourself.
 You can also set up a search ad, so that landlords can contact you if they have a match.

 Many young people find ways of living together in shared housing [in Danish, ‘kollektiv’].
 This is often a cheap way to get a lot of value for money, and a lot of new friends.

-At Boligdeal.dk you get some, limited, information about the homes, unless you dish out the cash.
+At Boligdeal.dk you get some, limited, information about the homes, unless you dish out the cash, and the site is yet another one that keeps the prices a secret until you have signed up.
 The first day costs DKK 19 (2019 prices), and your subscription is automatically renewed seven-days-a-time for DKK 148, until you withdraw from it.
 This works out at DKK 21 per day.